UML - Use Case Diagrams

-Where to Use Case Diagrams?
+Where to Use a Use Case Diagram?

-As we have already discussed there are five diagrams in UML to model dynamic view of a system.
+As we have already discussed there are five diagrams in UML to model the dynamic view of a system.
 Now each and every model has some specific purpose to use.
 Actually these specific purposes are different angles of a running system.

 Use case diagrams specify the events of a system and their flows.
 But use case diagram never describes how they are implemented.
-Use case diagram can be imagined as a black box where only the input, output and the function of the black box is known.
+Use case diagram can be imagined as a black box where only the input, output, and the function of the black box is known.

-In forward engineering use case diagrams are used to make test cases and in reverse engineering use cases are used to prepare the requirement details from the existing application.
+In forward engineering, use case diagrams are used to make test cases and in reverse engineering use cases are used to prepare the requirement details from the existing application.